A Brief description of Bhutan:

 How to travel to Bhutan from Singapore:

-It’s a government regulation that you must and always use a licensed Bhutanese Tour Operator (Yak Holidays Int’l) or one of their international partners to book your travel to Bhutan.
+It’s a government regulation that you use a licensed Bhutanese Tour Operator (Yak Holidays Int’l) or one of their international partners to book your travel to Bhutan.

-Every visitor requires a passport, valid for at least 6 months longer than their journey, and an entry visa/visa clearance for Bhutan which must be pre-approved prior to your arrival in Bhutan.
+Every visitor requires a passport, valid for at least 6 months and an entry visa/visa clearance for Bhutan which must be pre-approved prior to your arrival in Bhutan.
 Applications for tourist visas are submitted by your tour operator and takes at least 10 days to process.
-Air tickets to Bhutan cannot be purchased without a visa clearance.
-Your Bhutan visa will be arranged by Yak Holidays Int’l (www.traveltobhutan.travel), your tour operator, and all we usually need is a quality scan or photo of your passport photo page.
-Please be sure you carry the same passport that you submitted for your Bhutan visa or you will be denied entry.
-Bhutan visas generally cost $40 USD but are sometimes built into your travel package.
+Your Bhutan visa will be arranged by local Tour operator such as Yak Holidays Int’l.
+You should send us a scanned copy of your passport.
+Please be sure that you carry the same passport that you submitted for your Bhutan visa or you will be denied entry.
+Bhutan visa costs $40.

-A visa authority letter is finally issued after the prepayment for your travel arrangements but the actual visa is entered into your passport on your arrival at Paro Int’l Airport.
-Druk Air and Bhutan Airlines are the only airlines that fly into Bhutan, please make sure you check with the Druk Air office at Singapore for availability of flights to Bhutan.
+A visa approval letter is issued after the prepayment for your travel arrangements but the actual visa will be stamped in your passport on your arrival at Paro Int’l Airport.
+Druk Air is the only Airline that operates from Singapore.
 When you check in at the airport starting in Bangkok, Singapore, Delhi, or Kathmandu, you must show your approved visa authority letter for Bhutan (that has been sent to you via email by the tour operator).
-When you arrive at Paro Int’l airport, all visitors are now required to provide bio-metric fingerprints and a facial image which is a smooth process and you’ll get through quickly.
+When you arrive at Paro Int’l airport, all visitors are now required to provide bio-metric fingerprints.

 This particular experience is “priceless” and it won’t happen to you every other day.
 For the best views and pictures/videos of the landscape, please check-in early for your Druk Air flight and reserve your seats on the left side of the plane if you are flying in from Singapore or Bangkok.
 Likewise on your return flight, pl request for a seat on the right side of the plane to get the best views.
 Seats on Druk Air are allocated on a “first come first served” basis.
 Yes, we promise, fulfillment of sublime satisfaction will be at hand.
 Simple as that.